0emerald/GB-Hyperlinks_N-S-Divide/README.md

 **04HPCScripts:**
 * `MSOA_1996-2003_2005-2010_filter_couk_couk.sh` runs the R script called `1996-2003_2005-2010_couk_couk_filter.R` to filter for each year in the linkage data, links between 2 ".co.uk" hosts.
 THe output files take the form `<year>-couk-couk-linkage.tsv`.
 * * ```MSOA_2005-2010_make_adjacencyMatrices_v2.sh``` uses the R script ```MSOA_2005-2010_MakeAdjMatr_v2.R``` , which has 2 different filters to remove self-hyperlinks (within the website).
 It does this by comparing host1 and host2.
 It outputs A_<year>_v2.mtx files for 2005-2010 inclusive.
 Changes made the filters in this document on 22/04/2022.
 This takes the `<year>-couk-couk-linkage.tsv` files and the MSOA-postcode lookup and matches both sides of the *'.co.uk'* to *'.co.uk'* links to an MSOA via their postcode, then aggregates this data by MSOA to output matrices `A_for_<year>_v2.mtx` files, where $A_{ij} represents the number of hyperlinks from MSOA[i] to MSOA[j] -- so these are weighted, directed matrices.
 Running script also prints an output of general summary of the A matrices to the console.

-**05AdjMatrices:**
-* contains the A (adjacency matrices) for 1996-2010.
-* Script ```EDA_on_A_matrices.R``` which goes through the A matrices (as A(i,j)+A(j,i) to symmetrise), and sees some things about the connected components.
-* frequency tables, and largest connected component csv files - tell you information about these graphs.
-2004 data so large it is omitted in most work in this section.
-Can find nice summaries.
-File includes plots of the LCC in each year.
-* Can see histograms of how many of the 14 LCCs for 1996-2003_2005-2010 an MSOA appears in.
-Also made a histogram for 2005-2010.
-* The LCC for 2005-2010 contains more than half the nodes in the graph for all 6 of these years.
-* ```MSOA_node_table.R``` script output a csv file called *nodes_MSOA.csv* of MSOA and index (which maps an MSOA to the index of the A matrices).

-**06Maps**:
-* ```EDA_A_outgoing_2005-2010_map.Rmd``` takes in the A matrices, and formats into a vector of "how many outgoing hyperlinks from each MSOA".
-Then this is used with a MSOA ```geojson``` shapefile, to plot these values on a map (images of such are in folder).
-Then want to put into a hexagon shaped cartogram, to try and display this data in an easily interpretable way.
-* ```check_hyperlinks_values.Rmd```: could see that some values in A matrices were very large.
-This investigates this, and highlights the majority of entries in A that are large are within an MSOA.
-This leads to a **v2** A matrices script in the **04HPCScripts** folder, that removes any data entries between a host and themselves.
-I will see if this is sufficient and reasonable.
-20/04/2022 - also want to consider a self-defined cap on the largest value for number of hyperlinks in the data, before we exclude the data entry, as we think it is a directory like site in the data.
-* ```EDA_A_London_2005-2010.Rmd```.
-Want to subset the A matrices data into just MSOAs that are in *London*, and make similar plots as for the whole of E&W (map by MSOA and a hex map), as well as a plot that shows where the links are going to for a given MSOA.

 **07SpectralEmbeddingsOfA**: